 Courses taken in the Honors program apply toward the Electrical or Computer Engineering degrees by satisfying the majority of the Human Values and Social Context (HV&SC) general education requirements.
 By completing the Honors Program Civilizations Sequence (HON 111, 112, 211, 212) in addition to CMJ 103, all HV&SC requirements will be met.
 Students who complete the Civilizations Sequence along with HON 170 & 180 are also not required to take CMJ 103.
 Students who partially complete the Honors Program Civilizations Sequence should consult the Honors College Website to learn which HV&SC requirements have been met.

 In addition, students writing an Honors thesis (HON 498 and HON 499) are exempt from taking ECE 402 & ECE 403 (Electrical Engineers) or ECE 406 & ECE 403 (Computer Engineers).
 Honors students do have to complete ECE 401 (Electrical Engineers) or ECE 405 (Computer Engineers).
-Also, Honors students are still required to complete ECP 403 (taken at the same time as HON 499).
 The instructor for ECE 402, 406 & 403 will be responsible for assigning the letter grade of HON 498 & 499.
 The thesis proposal form must be signed by the chair of the Department of Electrical and Computer Engineering.